sebaasr0/CROFFEE-Final/README.md

 Download all required packages (React, TypeScript, Tailwind CSS, etc.)
 Create a node_modules folder with all the dependencies

 Wait for the installation to complete.
-This may take 1-3 minutes depending on your internet connection.
-You'll see a progress indicator and when it's done, you'll see a summary of installed packages.

 Note: If you see any warnings (yellow text), that's usually okay.
 Only errors (red text) indicate a problem.